Information Report for learners with Special Educational Needs and Disabilities (SEND)

 How we do we identify and assess pupils with SEND?

 At Broadway, we strongly believe in the importance of identifying children’s needs swiftly.
+Children entering our reception class are assessed in all areas to ascertain their starting points against the EYFS.
 We identify additional or complex needs early so effective action is taken to address and prevent difficulties from escalating.
 We have positive relationships with parents/carers, other early year’s settings and partner organisations, enabling us to gather information about any additional or complex needs of individual children.
 We are committed to providing extra or specialised help at an early stage so children are able to reach their potential and achieve the highest possible standards.

 In order to identify children with additional or complex needs we use a wide range of information: